kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 2: Performance Measurement Under Agile Delivery Contracts.md

 **Imagine you are reviewing a recurring delivery issue that impacted three vendors.
 What’s the best next step?**

 📝 *Your Response:*

+> Tip: Look for systemic issues rather than blaming individual vendors.
+Consider facilitating a retrospective or coordination session to resolve blockers collaboratively.

 ---